 There are different Jewish ethnic cultures, different branches within Judaism, and various Jewish kosher certifying authorities in the United States that certify kosher based on rules that vary from liberal to conservative.

-Kosher Foods Sought by Non-Jews
+Kosher Foods Sought by Non-Jewish People

 And people who are health-conscious may purchase something kosher because they believe it is healthier and safer as a result of the extra supervision.
-Various religious, cultural, health and quality reasons spark their interest in and color their definitions of kosher.
+Various religious, cultural, health, and quality reasons spark their interest in and color their definitions of kosher.

 Demystifying Kosher Food